morikumo/DocGen/README.md

 # 📄 DocGen

-**Summarize long texts, articles, or even code files — effortlessly.**
+**Summarize long texts, articles — effortlessly.**

 ---

 ## ✨ Why DocGen?

 DocGen is your smart assistant to generate clean, structured resumes or summaries from lengthy content.
-Whether you're working with articles, technical documents, or codebases, DocGen helps you get straight to the point.
+He's only working on pdf url in navigator.
+Test it with a book online.
+Be carefull its only in navigator and online.

 ---